US forces keep up Kabul airlift under threat of more attacks - NewsBreak

 The new rulers have sought to project an image of moderation in recent weeks — a sharp contrast to the harsh rule they imposed from 1996 to 2001, when they forbade girls to get an education, banned television and music and held public executions.

 Akhgar reported from Istanbul, Gannon from Islamabad and Anna from Nairobi, Kenya.
-Darlene Superville in Washington and Rahim Faiez in Turkey and Elaine Ganley in Paris contributed along with other Associated Press writers around the world.
+Darlene Superville in Washington and Rahim Faiez in Turkey contributed along with other Associated Press writers around the world.

 More of AP's Afghanistan coverage: https://apnews.com/hub/afghanistan